-Fair Housing Act: The federal statute forbidding landlords from discriminating against tenants based on race, ethnicity, religion, gender, family status or disability.
+Fair Housing Act: The federal statute forbids landlords from discriminating against tenants based on race, ethnicity, national origin, religion, gender, family status, or disability.

-Connecticut Fair Housing Center: State law that forbids landlords from discriminating against tenants based on race, gender, sex, and sexual orientation.
+Connecticut Fair Housing Center: Connecticut law forbids landlords from discriminating against tenants based on race, gender, sex, and sexual orientation.

 Connecticut Legal Services: Organization that provides low-cost legal services for qualified applicants.